-In our present endeavor, we have applied the {\it modified} BT-supervariable approach (MBTSA) to BRST formalism to derive the {\it proper} (anti-)BRST symmetry transformations for the phase space variables ($x_\mu(\tau), p_\mu (\tau)$) of the target space.
-Rest of the (anti-)BRST symmetries for the other variables of our theory have been derived by using the ACSA to BRST formalism.
-One of the {\it novel} observations of our present endeavor is the proof of the off-shell nilpotency and absolute anticommutativity of the conserved (anti-)BRST charges within the framework of ACSA to BRST formalism.
-In this context, one interesting result is the observation that the absolute anticommutativity of the BRST charge {\it with} the anti-BRST charge is deeply connected with the nilpotency ($\partial_\theta ^2 = 0$) of the translational generator $\partial_\theta = 0$ along the $\theta$-direction of the {\it chiral} super sub-manifold of the general (1, 2)-dimensional supermanifold.
-However, the absolute anticommutativity of the anti-BRST charge {\it with} the BRST charge is intimately connected with the nilpotency ($\partial_{\bar\theta }^2 = 0$) of the Grassmannian translational generator $\partial_{\bar\theta} = 0$ along the $\bar\theta$-direction of the {\it anti-chiral} super submanifold of the general (1, 2)-dimensional supermanifold.
-Thus, in some sense, the ACSA to BRST formalism distinguishes between the {\it chiral} and {\it anti-chiral} super sub-manifolds as far as the proof of the absolute anticommutativity property is concerned.
-This should be contrasted with the {\it ordinary} space where there is no {\it distinction} (i.e. $\{Q_b, Q_{ab}\} \equiv \{Q_{ab}, Q_{b}\}$) between the {\it two} ways of expressing the absolute anticommutativity.
+In our present endeavor, we have applied the MBTSA to derive the {\it proper} nilpotent (anti-)BRST symmetry transformations for the phase space variables $x_\mu(\tau)$ and $p_\mu (\tau)$ of the target space.
+Rest of the (anti-)BRST symmetries for the other variables of our theory have been derived by using the ACSA.
+One of the {\it novel} observations of our present endeavor is the proof of the off-shell nilpotency and absolute anticommutativity of the conserved (anti-)BRST charges within the framework of ACSA.
+In this context, one interesting result is the observation that the absolute anticommutativity of the BRST charge {\it with} the anti-BRST charge is deeply connected with the nilpotency ($\partial_\theta ^2 = 0$) of the translational generator $\partial_\theta $ along the $\theta$-direction of the {\it chiral} super sub-manifold of the general (1, 2)-dimensional supermanifold.
+However, the absolute anticommutativity of the anti-BRST charge {\it with} the BRST charge is intimately connected with the nilpotency ($\partial_{\bar\theta }^2 = 0$) of the Grassmannian translational generator $\partial_{\bar\theta}$ along the $\bar\theta$-direction of the {\it anti-chiral} super submanifold of the general (1, 2)-dimensional supermanifold.
+Thus, in some sense, the ACSA distinguishes between the {\it chiral} and {\it anti-chiral} super sub-manifolds as far as the proof of the absolute anticommutativity property.